kuusoow/Video-Player/readme.md

+# exercise 40
   # this small video player i used to develop HTML for structue and CSS for designin and JS for functionality
 ![alt text](<exercise 40 JS.PNG>)